State

 - get_log_posterior(temper: bool = False)

-- temper (bool, optional) – If - True, apply tempering to the posterior computation.
+True, apply tempering to the posterior computation.- Returns:

 - Returns: